 In summer 2013, I taught an undergraduate seminar on Cyberculture at Penn.
 Each class we discussed an aspect of the history, culture, and materiality of the internet, covering topics such as hackers, virtuality, sovereignty, and algorithms.
 I incorporated a variety of print and online texts, images, and videos into our discussions, as well as artifacts including a Sony portapak and an Apple II.

-The previous summer, Jason Oakes and I taught Emergence of Modern Science, a history of science survey course, together at Penn.
+In summer 2012, Jason Oakes and I taught Emergence of Modern Science, a history of science survey course, together at Penn.
 We focused on scientific spaces, tools, and practices by recreating experiments by Newton, Oersted, and Faraday, and by visiting Penn’s collection of rare books from the Scientific Revolution, the exhibit Wonders of the Microscope!, the Rittenhouse Orrery, the Wagner Free Institute of Science, and four panels of the ENIAC.